websavers/Plesk-Greylisting-Whitelist-Expansion/README.md

 # Customization
 You may wish to customize by adding your own entries to the whitelist.
-We analyze the maillog for 451 errors like this: `tail -f /var/log/maillog | grep 451` And use the results to find common legit mail servers to whitelist
+We analyze the maillog for 451 errors like this: `tail -f /var/log/maillog | grep 451` And use the results to find common legit mail servers to whitelist by adding to CUSTOM_DOMAINS array

 # Changelog
  2019-02-22